 All companies are required to keep a Register of People with Significant Control (PSC) and to file relevant information at Companies House.
-At Select Accountants Ltd, we can provide guidance on PSC obligation in the Warwickshire area.
+At Select Accountants Ltd, we can provide guidance on PSC obligation in the Leicestershire area.

 All companies (except certain listed companies) are required to keep a register of people with significant control (PSC register) and, file relevant information at Companies House.
 This requirement is in addition to those in respect of existing registers.

 The requirement to keep a PSC register has the objective of increasing transparency over control and ownership of UK companies.
 However, this places additional obligations on companies, their officers and the people with significant control over them.

 What are the requirements?